defndaines/clojure-bits/little-clojure-er/README.md

 # Little Clojurer

-This is code I write in Clojure, converting *The Little LISPer* code.
+This is code I wrote in Clojure, converting *The Little LISPer* code.
 (I was working from a friend's copy of the original book.)
 The latest version of the book is [The Little Schemer](https://mitpress.mit.edu/books/little-schemer).